 Study of the political, administrative, and judicial systems of states, counties, cities, and special districts.
 Intergovernmental relations, functions, trends and current problems.
 (Satisfies the Title 5 California state and local government requirement.)

 Study of the structures and processes that determine public priorities and programs in urban areas.

 POLS 405.
 The Process of Public Policy Formation (3)

-Preparatory: at least 1 Upper Division course in public administration or American government.
+Preparatory: At least one Upper Division course in public administration or American government.
 Seminar examining several major areas of American public policy and explaining its formation and content by use of several analytic models.
 Policy areas studied may include civil rights, criminal justice, welfare, health, education, defense and taxation.